 An exciting introduction to the world of theatre and performance in its widest context.

-Drama studies offers both single honours and combined study routes for students who wish to explore the diversity of drama as both a performance medium and as an applied subject.
+The Drama programme offers specialised, creative arts and combined study pathways for students who wish to explore the immensity of drama as both a performance medium and an applied subject.

-As either a single honours student, or as part of a combined award, Drama studies provides a range of exciting modules to choose from that explore drama from the perspectives of text study, making performance and applied drama.
+Drama provides you with a range of exciting modules to choose from.
+These explore drama from the perspectives of making theatre and performance, text study and applied theatre.

-The Drama programme is not a vocational training course, but it will equip you with writing, presentational, communication and collaborative skills that are invaluable in many other professional and vocational areas.
+Drama is a broad based programme that allows you to identify where your place in the immense world of theatre and performance might be.
+It is not a vocational training course.
+Drama will equip you with writing, presentational, communication and collaborative skills invaluable in many professional and vocational areas.

 Why study Drama Studies?